dotlang/language/doc/RFE.md

 # Dotlang - Requests for Enhancement

-? - name: simple, pure, simpla (simple + language), func, Lisp - list processing electron is good but a bit long photon?
+Y - name: simple, pure, simpla (simple + language), func, Lisp - list processing electron is good but a bit long photon?
 This is good. but is name of a game engine.